Skip to main content

 • General metabolic and recovery support: 1 to 3 grams with a meal.

-• Schizophrenia and clozapine users: Coordinate with psychiatry.
-Glycine is sometimes used at high doses for schizophrenia, but it can also reduce clozapine's effect.
+• Clozapine users: Coordinate with psychiatry.
+Glycine is sometimes used at high doses for schizophrenia, but it can also reduce clozapines effect.

-• Safety: Glycine has an excellent safety profile, even at higher doses (15 grams or more in some studies).
+• Safety ceiling: Glycine has an excellent safety profile, even at higher doses (15 grams or more in some studies).
+Most people get the full sleep effect at 3 to 5 grams.

 Fishtown Medicine